History of Our School

 In 1989 the Infant School and the now mixed Senior School where Mr. McIlgorm was Principal, restructured and St. Molaga's S.N.S. and S.S.
 Peter & Paul J.N.S. were born!

-Mrs. Whelan retired on 30th September 1997 after 44 years in the school and on 1st November of the same year, Ilona Frayne took over as Principal.
+Mrs. Whelan retired on 30th September 1997 after 44 years in the school and on 1st November of the same year, Mrs Frayne took over as Principal.
+She then retired on the 8th April 2018 and following in her mother's footsteps, Ms Whelan then took over principalship.

 The school continues to flourish and cater for the needs of a growing and diverse population in the lovely seaside town of Balbriggan, while at the same time maintaining its proud traditions.